Don’t feel like reading through the tutorial? Don’t worry we got you covered. Sit back, relax and let us run you through it in this video!

 Example, Step 2: Connecting the Blocks

-Once your table is created you can drag the “Table Row Create” block from the left side-menu onto the canvas.
+Once your table is created you can drag the “Insert Row” block from the left side-menu onto the canvas.
 By connecting the output from the input fields to the block you instruct weave.ly to create a row in the table each time the user provides input and presses submit.
-A final “Table Row insert” block ensures that the newly created row in your table is saved in our databases.
 The image below shows the final result when all the blocks are connected.